Curriculum

 We provide a nurturing environment that promotes social, moral, spiritual, and cultural (SMSC) development.
 This is supported by:

-• A language-rich environment to bolster comprehension and communication.
+- A language-rich environment to strengthen comprehension and communication.

-• Ongoing professional development to ensure staff deliver the highest quality of teaching.
+- Ongoing professional development to ensure staff deliver the highest quality teaching.

 Impact: Why We Do This

-Our ultimate goal is to produce active, responsible citizens who are:
+Our ultimate goal is to develop active, responsible citizens who are:

-• Motivated learners equipped with the skills and attitudes to navigate modern life.
+- Motivated learners equipped with the knowledge, skills, and attitudes to navigate modern life.

-• Equipped with numerical understanding, reading fluency, and a deep knowledge of the wider world
+- Secure in their numerical understanding, reading fluency, and knowledge of the wider world.

 Mrs Fletcher is our Deputy Head and Curriculum Lead